Replay-Free Continual Low-Rank Adaptation with Dynamic Memory: Abstract

 \section{Abstract}

-We revisit continual learning~(CL), which enables pre-trained vision transformers (ViTs) to sequentially fine-tune on new downstream tasks over time.
+We revisit continual learning (CL), which enables pre-trained vision transformers (ViTs) to sequentially fine-tune on new downstream tasks over time.
 However, as the scale of these models increases, catastrophic forgetting remains a more serious challenge.
 Recent studies highlight a crossover between CL techniques and parameter-efficient fine-tuning (PEFT), which focuses on fine-tuning only a small set of trainable parameters to adapt to downstream tasks, such as low-rank adaptation (LoRA).
-While LoRA achieves faster convergence and requires fewer trainable parameters, it has seldom been explored in the context of continual learning.
+Several LoRA-based CL methods have been proposed to avoid forgetting by decoupling representations learned from previous tasks and those learned for new tasks, achieving a fixed balance between stability and plasticity, yet lacking mechanisms to dynamically adjust learned representations over time.
 To address this gap, we propose a novel PEFT-CL method called Dual Low-Rank Adaptation (DualLoRA), which introduces both an orthogonal LoRA adapter and a residual LoRA adapter parallel to pre-trained weights in each layer.
 These components are orchestrated by a dynamic memory mechanism to strike a balance between stability and plasticity.
 Additionally, we propose a scheme to predict task identity with confidence and calibrate the model's outputs accordingly.
 On ViT-based models, we demonstrate that DualLoRA offers significant advantages in accuracy, inference speed, and computation efficiency in training over existing CL methods across multiple benchmarks.